 - LED Flash

 This is where the Vernee X scores impressively, thanks to its huge 6200mAh battery.
-This is almost twice the size of a normal smartphone batteries and coupled with the efficient Helio P23 CPU, I would expect to see the Vernee X being a solid 3-day performer.
+This is almost twice the size of a normal smartphone batteries… Coupled with the efficient Helio P23 CPU this is very nearly a fully 3 day performer.

 I’m also very happy that the Vernee X features a USB-C connector for charging.
-The onboard fast-charging technology means that from 0% I would expect to see the Vernee X fully charged within 2.5 hours, which may seem a long time, but remember it is a monster battery!
+The onboard fast-charging technology means that from 0% I would generally see the Vernee X fully charged within 2.5 hours, which may seem a long time, but remember it is a monster battery!

 Vernee X – the bottom line…